Auw is located 489 meters above sea-level

 Auw is a village of about 2'000 inhabitants in central Switzerland.
 Auw is located in the canton of Argovia (Aargau) in a

-region called Freiamt.
-Show it on the map.
-The place is about 500 meters above sea-level.
+show it on the map.
+The place is about 500

 The village was first mentioned in 924 AD.
 The name "Auw" means "land by the water" because before the agriculture was intensified, there were many little brooks in Auw.
 Some streams still flow throug the commune and the river Reuss is nearby.